orxx/SLAnimLoader/README.md

 named AnimName_A1_S1.hkx for the 1st actors 1st stage, AnimName_A2_S3.hkx for
 the 2nd actor's 3rd stage, etc.

-In the YourCategory.py source file, add a new Animation() statement for your animation.
+In the YourCategory.txt source file, add a new Animation() statement for your animation.
 The "id" field must match the name of your animation files.  e.g., put id="Foo" if your files are Foo_A1_S1.hkx, Foo_A1_S2.hkx, etc.